(Last revised and updated: August 21, 2020)

 Links to Other Websites

 This website contains links to other sites that are not operated by the Company.
-Please be aware that the Company is not responsible for the privacy practices or content of such other sites.
+Please be aware that the Company is not responsible for, and in no way endorses, the privacy practices or content of such other sites.
 The owners of such other sites are responsible for them.
-We encourage our users to be aware when they leave our website and to read the privacy statements of each and every website that collects personally identifiable information.
+We encourage our users to be aware when they leave our website and to read the privacy statements of each and every website that collects personal information.
 This Policy applies solely to information collected by this website and our products or services.

 Protecting the privacy of children is especially important.
-For that reason, we comply with the Children’s Online Privacy Protection Act and as such do not knowingly solicit or collect information from children under the age of 13.
+This website is not designed for or directed to children under the age of 13.
+We do not collect personal information from any person we actually know is under the age of 13.
 Further, our website, products and services are not designed or structured to attract or target anyone under the age of 18.
+By providing information to VoltDB, you represent that you are 18 years of age or older.

-VoltDB complies with the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
+VoltDB complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Economic Area, Switzerland, or the United Kingdom to the United States (“Transfer Data”).
 VoltDB has certified that it adheres to the Privacy Shield principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
 If there is any conflict between the policies in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.
+To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
+The Privacy Shield List is available at https://www.privacyshield.gov/list.

-In compliance with the EU-US Privacy Shield Principles, VoltDB commits to resolve complaints about your privacy and our collection or use of your personal information.
-European Union individuals with inquiries or complaints regarding this Policy should first contact VoltDB at:
+In compliance with the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles, VoltDB commits to resolve complaints about your privacy and our collection or use of your Transfer Data.
+Individuals in the European Economic Area, the United Kingdom, or Switzerland with inquiries or complaints regarding this Policy should first contact VoltDB at:

 Attn: Privacy Officer